-All projects selected for financing by NADB must go through a certification process based on technical, financial and environmental criteria, as well as public access to information, and must be approved by the Bank's Board of Directors.
+All projects selected for financing by NADB must go through a certification process based on technical, financial and environmental criteria, as well as provide public access to information, and must be approved by the Bank's Board of Directors.
 As part of the environmental criteria, a project must demonstrate not only compliance with applicable environmental regulations and clearance processes but must also demonstrate a positive impact on the environment.
-The Green Bond was allocated entirely to renewable energy that avoid emissions of greenhouse gases and criteria pollutants.
-The table below summarizes the use of proceeds to date.
+The Green Bond proceeds were allocated entirely to renewable energy that avoid emissions of greenhouse gases and criteria pollutants.